Server Side rendering with Angular universal 14

 npm run start

-# Viewing the site in the browser
+# Displaying the site in the browser

 http://localhost:4200/